 Program Specifics

 CJFP serves scholars across all five divisions, focusing on those early in their careers and underrepresented in their fields.
 During the pilot year (AY24-25) of this three-year program, a small cohort of fellows and CRL-affiliated faculty will gather monthly over a meal to present and discuss fellows’ ongoing research.
 We will intentionally center thoughtful, kind, caring, and constructive conversations and feedback.
-We will also take field trips to experience one another’s research worlds.
-Depending on fellows’ interests these trips might include visiting the UCO Lick Observatory, art exhibitions, food festivals, museums, farms, and/or scientific laboratories.
-Our goal is to foster the types of relationships and interdisciplinary collaborations we want to see within our departments, universities, and beyond.
+We hope to foster the types of relationships and interdisciplinary collaborations we want to see within our departments, universities, and beyond.